focusaurus/peterlyons.com/app/pages/code_conventions.md

 Never omit the curly braces from an `if` statement or other block beginner.
 (Make One Choice)

-# Bourne Shell Conventions

-I have now adopted [Google's Shell Style Guide][7], which I find to be quite excellent.
-There are a few things that break with tradition, but overall I liked it so much that I decided to go with it, including `lowercase_with_underscores` for variable names.

-Many of my existing projects have code written to my own conventions before I found the Google Shell Style Guide, but I'm updating them as opportunity presents itself.

 # Ruby Conventions

 Prefer double quotes for most strings.
 Ruby allows either, but we should just pick one that we use primarily.
 Double quotes makes switching between java/c/python/ruby/coffeescript easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
 Interpolation is also supported.
 If your string literal needs to contain double quotes, use single quotes.

 Prefer string interpolation to building up strings with operators

-# JavaScript Conventions

-Oh God, it's a mess out there, folks.
-I haven't had time to write my conventions up yet, and most of the existing ones I either have mixed feelings about or think they are just outright bonkers.

-Prefer double quotes for most strings.
-This is mostly unconventional as I usually see single quotes preferred, however, my reasoning is as follows.

-JSON requires double quotes.
-This makes for less pain converting between JSON and JavaScript.
-This is important to me.

-This also fosters consistency with java, c, python, ruby, and coffeescript.

-Aprostrophes are fairly common to want to put into source code.
-This makes things like `"${name}'s Settings"` easy.

-I suspect the 2 biggest reasons a lot of JavaScript developers prefer single quotes are

-* no shift key required
-  * Valid point, but not enough to convince me.
-I use sticky keys anyway so no big whoop.
-* Easy to embed HTML with double-quoted attributes like `var tag = '<a href="/foo.html">foo</a>`;
-  * I think with the rise of templating systems, this type of code has become extinct and justifiably so.

-# CoffeeScript Conventions

-**Note:** I no longer prefer CoffeeScript to JavaScript, so I don't add it to new projects, but these conventions are here anyway.

-Prefer double quotes for most strings.
-CoffeeScript allows either, but we should just pick one that we use primarily.
-Double quotes makes switching between java/c/python/ruby/coffeescript easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
-If your string literal needs to contain double quotes, use single quotes.
-Since CoffeeScript is compiled to javascript, there's no performance implication, but even in Ruby, it doesn't seem to matter.

-Prefer string interpolation to building up strings with operators

-Make liberal use of array literals with one item per line and no commas

-Omit parentheses for function definitions that take no arguments

-I personally don't like a space after a function argument list like this: <code>someFunc = (one, two) -&gt;</code>, but Jeremy Ashkenas seems to like it, so go with it.

 # Comments